dimitrit/pal1gadgets/ft/README.md

 # PAL1-ft: An adapter for the fischertechnik Computing Interface

-The fischertechnik Computing Experimental kit supported a range of adapters to allow the fischertechnik Computing Interface to be connected to different platforms, including Amstrad, Apple, Atari and Commodore.[^1]
+In the late 1980s and early 1990s fischertechnik released a number of construction sets that could be controlled by a computer.
+The connection between motors, sensors and the computer was by means of a dedicated Computing Interface.[^1] The fischertechnik Computing Interface supported a range of platforms, including Amstrad, Apple, Atari and Commodore.

 ![PAL-1 ftPAL gadget render](https://github.com/dimitrit/pal1gadgets/blob/main/ft/docs/figures/ftPAL.png?raw=true)

+While some versions of the Computing Interface had dedicated connectors for specific platforms, the company also released 'generic' interfaces.
+These 'generic' Computing Interfaces required dedicated adapters between the interface and the respective computer systems.
 PAL1-ft is a simple adapter that allows the fischertechnik Computing Interface to be connected to the PAL-1 RIOT Expansion Module.[^2]

 The adapter implements the same logical connections as the original fischertechnik VIC 20/CBM adapter: